sdmx-twg/vtl/v2.2/docs/reference_manual/operators/Join operators/Left Join/content.rst

 The SQL relational join produces an intermediate result, called **virtual data set** (VDS₁); this virtual data set VDS₁ has the following components:

-* The join keys, which appear once and maintain their names, and assume the roles as they appear on the first Data Set;
-* All the left over identifiers of the first data set which have not been used as join keys;
+* All The identifiers specified in the using clause, or in the left-most Data Set if the using clause is not used, which appear once;
-* The remaining components coming from exactly one input data set, which appear once and maintain their original name and role.
+* The remaining identifiers and measures coming from exactly one input data set, which appear once;
-* The remaining components coming from multiple data sets, which appear as many times as the data sets they come from;
-  names of each of these components are prefixed with the alias of the data set they come from, separated by the “`#`” symbol; in this context, the symbol “`#`” does not denote the membership operator, but acts just as a separator between the data set and the component name.
-If the aliases are not defined, the names are prefixed with the data set name.
-If the data set name can't be determined (for example the join operand is an expression), an error is raised.
-For example, if “`population`” appears in two input data sets “`ds1`” and “`ds2`”, that have the aliases “`a`” and “`b`” respectively, both “`a#population`” and “`b#population`” will appear in the virtual Data Set; If the aliases were not specified, the names must be used (i.e. “`ds1#population`” and “`ds2#population`”).
+* The remaining identifiers and measures coming from multiple data sets, which appear as many times as the data sets they come from; names of each of these components are prefixed with the alias of the data set they come from, separated by the “#” symbol; in this context, the symbol “#” does not denote the membership operator, but acts just as a separator between the data set and the component name.
+If the aliases are not defined, the names are prefixed with the data set name;
+* The viral attributes, coming from any number of Data Sets, which appear once.

 Then, subsequent clauses in the **left_join** are procedurally evaluated on the virtual data set VDS₁ as follows.